getbubblenow/bubble/README.md

 And then edit it such that all the same packages get installed.
 Then submit a pull request and we can add support for your operating system to the main repository.

-### Build
-Before running Bubble, you need to build it.
-Run:

-    ./bin/first_time_setup.sh

-This will grab all the submodules and perform an initial build of all components.

-This will take a while to complete, please be patient.

 ## Deployment Modes
 Bubble runs in three different modes.
-In order to launch and use your own Bubble that you can connect devices to and use, you will progress through each of these modes.
+You'll at least need to run a Local Launcher first, then decide if you want to use a Remote Launcher to manage multiple Bubble nodes, or just launch a single Bubble directly from the Local Launcher.

 #### Local Launcher Mode
 In this mode, Bubble runs locally on your machine.
-You'll setup the various cloud services required to run Bubble, and use the Local Launcher to fork a Remote Launcher.
+You'll setup the various cloud services required to run Bubble, and use the Local Launcher to start a Remote Launcher or a Bubble Node.

 Learn more about setting up [Local Launcher Mode](docs/local-launcher.md)